thomluther/ha-anker-solix/INFO.md

 ![notification][notification-img]

 Make sure to replace the entities used in the example below with your own entities.
-The name variable is automatically generated based on the device name of the entity that triggered the state change.
+The system variable is automatically generated based on the device name of the entity that triggered the state change.

 **Note:**
 If you want to modify the notification to work with your iPhone, please refer to the [HA companion App documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic/) for IOS capabilities.